 Rideshare collisions follow a different set of laws than traditional collisions.
 Uber drivers in California are self-employed contractors.
 Although this would ordinarily exempt the corporation from culpability in driver-caused accidents because drivers are not employees, some complex lawsuits involving this topic have resulted in the courts holding the company liable for certain incidents.
 Hire a good lawyer after a Lyft car accident.

 The Actual Cost of Uber or Lyft Accidents in LA

 Every day on LA roads, Uber accidents occur.
 Here are a few examples you may have heard about in the news:

 The rideshare driver in a drunk driving accident in Los Angeles was arrested and charged with manslaughter.
 Well, at the very least, that was the headline in the news.
-What you didn’t notice was that the victim in this story was a female Uber customer aged 20 who died due to her injuries after being transported to a nearby hospital.
+You didn’t notice that the victim in this story was a female Uber customer aged 20 who died due to her injuries after being transported to a nearby hospital.

 Five passengers were hurt in a Los Angeles Uber accident after a car rammed into an SUV in an eerily similar situation.
 The SUV, which was carrying Uber passengers, flipped over, throwing everyone inside around and injuring them.
 At the time of the accident, the car’s driver was suspected of being under the influence of alcohol.

 Alcohol isn’t always necessarily the cause of the problem.
 A foreign exchange student was killed in an Uber accident after an SUV collided with the vehicle she was riding in one example.
 That SUV is said to have run a red light.
 Was the driver going too fast?
 Were they oblivious to the Uber app?
 It doesn’t really matter to the victim’s family in the end.

 Uber Has Been Criticised for Mishandling Car Accidents in LA